cleberzavadniak/work-at-olist/README.md

 This repository contains a problem used to evaluate the candidate skills.
-It's important to notice that satisfactorily solving the problem is just a part of what will be evaluated.
+It's important to notice that satisfactorily solving the problem is just a part of what is going to be evaluated.
 We also consider other programming disciplines like documentation, testing, commit timeline, design and coding best practices.

 Hints: